-Public servants like teachers should be paid like the highly qualified professionals they are.
-They are not public slaves.
-They should also have the resources they need to do their jobs without digging into their own pockets.
-Which teachers do you want teaching your kids, the best ones or the worst?
-The best will cost more.
+Our wonderful public educators should be paid like the highly qualified professionals they are.
+They should also have the resources and training they need to do their jobs without digging into their own pockets.
+Investing in education ensures we can get the most skilled and highly qualified educators for our children.

 All children should receive the best public education possible.
 That includes children who are physically, emotionally and learning disabled.
 The state education funding calculation must be brought into the 21st century.
-We should fully fund Universal Pre-K and full day Kindergarten.
-I strongly oppose using public funds for private schools.
-In rural areas, this takes away precious money from already limited budgets and the best teachers.
-Plus, having a voucher doesn’t guarantee admission to a private school…which means the children that are left behind will get a second-class education or none at all.
+We should fully fund Universal Pre-K and full day kindergarten.
+I strongly oppose using public money for private schools.
+In rural areas, this takes away precious resources from already limited budgets and the best teachers.
+Plus, having a voucher doesn’t guarantee admission to a private school.
+The children that are left behind will get a second-class education or none at all.
 Competition does not make better schools.

 Unless one is Native American, we are all immigrants and descendants of immigrants.
 Our Commonwealth should be open and welcoming to all.
-These hard working families deserve safe places to live and raise their children without fear of deportation.
+These hard working families deserve safe places to live, work and raise their children without fear of deportation.
 We should be going after businesses who break laws in order to get cheap labor.

 We should not be spending valuable community resources to do the job of ICE.
 Our police forces should not be drawn away from serving our communities at the order of the federal government.